lexwraith/simGene/README.md

 ##Analysis.py
 Usage: python Analysis.py

 This module reads all generated observed sequences in the output directory, and uses them to train a set of 11 HMMs using Baum-Welch.
 THe model to train is determined using filenames, so it is important to adhere to file naming conventions (i.e. 22q11dupm5).
 Each HMM has two states - aneuploidy or not.
 The module then outputs in a csv file the probabilities of each observed sequence coming from each HMM in an aneuploidy state, using the forward algorithm.
+The output of the program is heatmap.csv, written in the directory Analysis.py is run from.

+##Config.py
+This module contains all important magic numbers and file paths.
+For example, it defines where to programs should look for reads and write output (OUTPUTPATH).